angular-schule/ngx-deploy-starter/docs/README_contributors.md

 Follow the instructions for [checking and updating the Angular CLI version](#angular-cli) and then link the package.

-### 1. Angular CLI
+### 1. Optional: Latest Angular version

+This builder requires the method `getTargetOptions()` from the Angular DevKit which was introduced [here](https://github.com/angular/angular-cli/pull/13825/files).
+All Angular projects with Angular 9 and greater are supposed to be compatible.
+(Actually it works with some versions of 8.x too, but you want to be up to date anyway, don't you?)
+Execute the next three steps, if your test project is still older.

-1. Install the next version of the Angular CLI.
+1. Install the latest version of the Angular CLI.

    ```sh
    npm install -g @angular/cli
    ```

-2. Run `ng version`, make sure you have installed Angular CLI v8.3.0 or greater.
+2. Run `ng version`, to make sure you have installed Angular v9.0.0 or greater.

 3. Update your existing project using the command: